mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-06"></a>
 [Back to top](#top)
 ## KY-06 -- Rep. Garland Barr (R)
+### Committees
+Garland Barr is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016